H.R. 763: The Bipartisan Climate Change Solution

 Spread the word!
 Share this infographic on social media.

-For more information or to endorse this bill on behalf of an organization, visit www.energyinnovationact.org.
+For more information or to endorse the Energy Innovation and Carbon Dividend Act (H.R.
+763) on behalf of an organization, visit www.energyinnovationact.org.
 To take further action to support this legislation, or to keep in touch on new developments, please join CCL.